Dev guideAPI Reference

 Flag details

-The new Flag Details page is where you can manage a Flag's Ruleset.
-The Ruleset uses sequential logic for delivering your feature or experiments.
-Aside from all experiments now requiring a Flag, all other components for creating experiments (Audiences, Metrics and Variations) remain the same as in the Legacy experience.
+The new Flag Details page is where you can manage a flag's ruleset.
+The ruleset uses sequential logic for delivering your feature or experiments.
+Aside from all experiments now being tied to a flag, all other components for creating experiments (audiences, metrics, and variations) remain the same as in the Full Stack (Legacy) experience.

 For example, you can prioritize your qualifying traffic to a flag for an experiment and delegate non-qualifying traffic to a default experience or targeted delivery.
 Because all experiments are based on flags, all winning variations in Feature Experimentation can be rolled out without needing to go through your entire software development lifecycle, including an extra deployment.